What You Are Looking For Is Already Here

 Lo que estás buscando ya está aquí

-This session opens with a meditation on the pointer that what we seek is already present, veiled only by the belief that it is not.
-Extended dialogues explore the relationship between physical pain, psychological resistance, and the discovery that raw sensation stripped of interpretation can reveal aliveness and love.
-Later conversations examine the difference between creative desire and resistance to what is, and the fear barrier encountered when investigating the nature of thought and awareness.
+A session exploring the pointer that what we seek is already present, veiled only by belief and resistance.
+The dialogues investigate chronic pain and the discovery that raw sensation stripped of interpretation reveals something alive and even loving, and examine the difference between creative desire and resistance-driven longing for a different life.

-presence chronic pain resistance sensation versus interpretation mind-body connection creative desire okayness fear awareness psychological suffering inner integrity spiritual awakening
+presence chronic pain resistance interpretation kundalini mind-body connection desire creativity repression okayness fear awareness

 What You Are Looking For Is Already Here